djcutch/nevermore/printer_mods/0ndsk4/Nevermore_Air_Filter/Nevermore_Micro/README.md

 ### Installation

-1. Place 8 inserts.<br>
+1. Place 4 inserts (2 plenum, 2 on base).<br>
-2. Remove support material from LATCH, CARTRIDGE_LID (wedge) and CARTRIDGE (bottom of the snap fits are support, the snap fit wil travel inside the 2020 extrusion)<br>
+2. Remove support material from PLENUM <br>
-3. Disassemble a 5015 fan (Sunon MF 5015 VX recommended as it has the highest static pressure of most 5015 fans), seat it with a bit of glue or VHB tape (fan should be removable with a bit of effort without breaking the printed part, as it might not hold up for more than a year of running 60-70C air). <br>
+3. Disassemble a 5015 fan (200+ Pa static pressure recommended), bu cutting it flat/circular.
+Seat it absolutely centered on the PLENUM HEX piece with a bit of glue or VHB tape (there should be 1.6-2mm of clearance to the plenum lid to work with) and with the wires along the markings. <br>
-4. Lead fan wires out through the rear cable hole, add a connector of choice on the other side.<br>
+4. Lead fan wire along to the cutout on the back.<br>
-5. Remove/lift bed so you can reach about 5-10cm underneath the front of the hot bed.<br>
+5. Remove/lift you v2.4 bed so you can reach about 5-10cm underneath the front of the hot bed.<br>
 6. Find a good location for the Filter.
 When installed, you should be able to remove the cartridge without burning yourself on the bed, and the filter cartridge should not reach all the way to the printer doors.<br>
 7. Seat the Base with 2 m3 bolts into two recieving extrusion T Nuts.<br>
 8. Seat Plenum to Base with two m3 shcs bolts (6-10mm).<br>
-9. Add LID Piece to Plenum with 4x m3 x 6mm (BHSC)<br>
+9. Add LID Piece to Plenum with 4x m3 x 6mm (BHSC, back two with inserts, front two are just threaded)<br>
+10. Glue 8 magnets (cylindrical 4x6mm) to the corresponding holes on the plenum and cartridge, so the pieces can snap together.
+Optionally add a strip of 1.75mm soft TPU filament for additional sealing in the corresponding slot between cartridge/plenum.<br>
-10. Test cartride (base should not move when snapping on/off cartridge.
+11. Test cartride/plenum/base.
+The base should not move when snapping on/off cartridge.
 Tighten as necessary!<br>
-11. Re-install your heated bed.<br>
+12. Re-install your heated bed.<br>
-12. Fill cartridge with filter medium, snap on, connect fan wire to mcu and activate in klipper - <br>
+13. Fill cartridge with filter medium, snap on, connect fan wire to mcu and activate in klipper - <br>
-13. Enjoy active carbon recirculation.<br>
+14. Enjoy active carbon recirculation.
+Keep your carbon stash air tight, and change cartridge every 30-40 hrs (tip: print two or more cartridge pieces for fast/quick filter swaps.
+Keep any unused fresh cartridges in an air tight bag.<br>

 ### Built with